How to Have Tough Family Conversations | JED

 Tips for Sensitive Family Conversations

-Sometimes, the conflicts we have with family members go beyond homework or curfews—sometimes they are about more sensitive topics, like identity or family biases.
+Sometimes, the conflicts we have with family members go beyond homework or curfews — they can stem from deeper issues, such as how we see ourselves, how we are treated based on our background or beliefs, or how long-held attitudes and misunderstandings show up within the family.
 If you need to have a sensitive conversation with a family member, you can use the same techniques outlined above, with some additional considerations depending on the subject.

 Talking about Sexuality or Coming Out to Your Family